avine/formation-angular-base/CahierExercices_en/README.md

 ## General explanations

-To write the notebook of TP, you have 2 solutions:
+To write the notebook of lab, you have 2 solutions:

 - write the whole notebook in the file `Cahier.md`.
 - make several Markdown files and list them in the `parts.json` file